More about: Visits to St. Peter's Basilica in Rome

-Since the visit to St. Peter's Basilica is free, I recommend you to join a guided tour that will give you a more complete view of the place.
+Since the visit to St. Peter's Basilica is free, I recommend that you join a guided tour that will give you a more complete view of the place.
 These tours include a tour of the temple with the explanations of an art expert guide.
 Some include a visit to the dome and for a little extra money you can also get entrance to the Vatican Museums.
 I'll tell you more:

 Guided tour of St. Peter’s Basilica with access to the dome